aerogear-attic/aerogear-mobile-intellij-plugin/doc/client-config.md

 # Retrieving and saving mobile configuration

-The SDK config file is used to allow communication between the client representation and the mobile services.
+The SDK config file is used to allow mobile clients to communicate with mobile services.
+It is intended to be used with the (Android SDK)[https://github.com/aerogear/aerogear-android-sdk]

 The Aerogear Mobile Android Studio Plugin allows you to do the following things:
 - View current client configuration